 - c.
-Good: The faculty member should document active participation in direct teaching or training of mid- to high-level learners in the research environment (e.g. residents, graduate students, research fellows, clinical fellows, postdocs, visiting faculty, junior faculty, or senior faculty). - d.
+Good: The faculty member should document active participation in direct teaching or training of mid- to high-level learners in the research environment (e.g. residents, graduate students, research fellows, clinical fellows, postdocs, visiting faculty, junior faculty, or senior faculty).
+Please refer to the teaching section in appendix A. - In addition to being effective teachers, USCSOMG expects each candidate to display genuine qualities of professionalism, ethical behavior, and leadership as servants to patients and other professionals in the delivery of their teaching. - d.
 Fair: The faculty member should activity in assisting in teaching or training of learners in the research environment (e.g. medical students, residents, graduate students, research fellows, clinical fellows, postdocs, visiting faculty, junior faculty, or senior faculty).